joshbegley/nyt-latest/README.md

 `Experts say the virus is on its way to becoming something we live with in the United States.`\
 https://nytimes.com/2021/05/23/us/covid-cases-vaccinations-united-states.html?searchResultPosition=2

-**At Least 11 People Killed After Cable Car Plummets in Italy**\
+**At Least 14 People Killed After Cable Car Plummets in Italy**\
 `A cable car plunged from a height of nearly 40 feet as it was traveling from the Lake Maggiore area to Mottarone mountain in northern Italy on Sunday.
-The accident also injured two minors.`\
+The accident also seriously injured a minor.`\
 https://nytimes.com/video/world/europe/100000007777544/italy-cable-car-crash.html?searchResultPosition=3

 **Lava Recedes After Volcanic Eruption in Congo**\